To maintain your Portugal Golden Visa, meeting the minimum stay requirement is essential — but just as important is knowing how to prove it.

 - 14 days (consecutive or not) during each subsequent two-year period

-Although the law and its regulatory decree do not specify the exact documents needed to prove physical presence in Portugal, in practice, AIMA (the Portuguese Immigration and Borders Service) generally requests the following:
+Although the law and its regulatory decree do not specify the exact documents needed to prove the minimum Stay Requirements for the Portugal Golden Visa, physical presence in Portugal, in practice, AIMA (the Portuguese Immigration and Borders Service) generally requests the following:

 - Boarding passes showing entry to and exit from Portugal